Wait Long by the River and the Bodies of Your Enemies Will Float By: Content

 The album has been described as "tight, working-class rock [...] vocal-shredding songs crammed with drunkenness, night sweats, and suicide notes."
 In relation to their debut, the album has been called "a furthering of that vision and a slight turn into darker territory, with all self-penned material" (the debut was "equally split between covers and originals").
 The album "employ[s] highs and lows, and lights and shades, to take [the listener] from introspective moody blues to pumped up rock and roll jams.
 It centres on the sharp blues-rock guitars and the vocal harmonies of lead singer Gareth Liddiard and his compadres".
 It has been called "a blistering amalgamation of the down-under psych garage of the Scientists, the sunburned songbook of Nick Cave, and the rough-hewn yelping of Jon Spencer."
 The music has also been described as having "the boundless cohesion and energy of X or the Gun Club [...] and, of course, the Birthday Party (albeit with less all-over-the-place percussion, horns, and avant tendencies)."

-The title of the album comes from a expression of uncertain origin, referenced in works by James Clavell and Umberto Eco, possibly a mistranslation of Confucius, frequently misattributed to Sun Tzu: "If you wait by the river long enough, the bodies of your enemies will float by".
+The title of the album comes from an expression of uncertain origin, referenced in works by Jan de Hartog, James Clavell and Umberto Eco, possibly a mistranslation of Confucius, frequently misattributed to Sun Tzu: "If you wait by the river long enough, the bodies of your enemies will float by".